 Patients are not the only ones affected by AD.
-More than 11 million family members, friends, and neighbors provide unpaid care for patients with AD that, by one estimate, totals \$239,000 per patient annually [4].
-Nearly half of all informal care is for patients with dementia.
+Nearly 16 million family members, friends, and neighbors provide unpaid care for patients with AD [4].
 Interventions that assist caregivers to cope and prevent caregiver burnout are as essential as interventions for the patient.

 The patient with AD endures a continuing loss of mental acuity while the family witnesses the slow deterioration of their loved one.
-There are devastating mental, emotional, and physical changes that result in total dependence, and the need for care continues until death.
+There are devastating mental, emotional, and physical changes that result in total dependence, and the need for care never stops.
 In the earlier stages, the patient may wander and get lost or get up frequently during the night.
 The sense of self is slipping away, but the patient is helpless to do anything about it.
 Familiar routine tasks become monumental chores, causing frustration and humiliation when they cannot be completed.
 In the later stages, maximum assistance with all activities of daily living is required.

 Family members experience the same roller coaster ride of emotions as they too become frustrated, resentful, and often fatigued as they try to provide for the needs of their loved one.
-Marriages suffer as adult children, sometimes with children of their own, try to care for aging parents, or as one aging spouse feels responsible to meet every need of his or her increasingly dependent partner.
+Marriages suffer as adult children with children of their own try to care for aging parents, or as one aging spouse feels responsible to meet every need of his or her increasingly dependent partner.
 Role reversals are common within a marriage or between parent and child.
 Caregivers have to take on the responsibilities previously assumed by the patients in addition to providing routine care.
 Caregivers must be strong, considerate, and able to anticipate problems.
 The support and care of friends may gradually subside as the situation continues for years.